hooheohee/My-React-App/README.md

 ## About the project

 This is a simple Google Doc Clone project.
-Try it here: [My Fake Goole Doc](http://fakedoc.herokuapp.com).
+Try it here: [My Goole Doc Clone](http://fakedoc.herokuapp.com).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).